-Professional panel appointment
+Professional panel appointments

 - General Dental Council (GDC) grade C (10 years' and above call) appointed advocate.